youngjun-yoo16/iOS101_Prework/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- ✅ Users are see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- ✅ Tapping the button changes the screen color to a random color

+## Ideas to Implement

+Some ideas to **improve** the app are:

+- Improve the UI by using different fonts/colors/background
+- Feel free to play around with other elements, such as image views, textfields, etc.
+- Implement a way to change the color of the text as well

 ## Video Walkthrough